nextapps-de/mikado/README.md

 This will switch Mikado into a "cross-shared-keyed" mode.

-#### 4. Keyed (Exclusive-Shared)
+#### 4. Exclusive-Shared Keyed

-There is a last mode, which uses an exclusive keyed shared pool.
+This is a special mode which uses the shared keyed index exclusively (without pooling).
 This will give you the absolute maximum performance, but it has a limit you should keep in mind when using this mode.
 The exclusive keyed mode is unbounded.
-Just use this mode on templates where the pool of incoming data is supposed to be limited (e.g. in a common scenario: pagination through a limited list of x items).
+Just use this mode on templates where the amount of incoming data is supposed to be limited (e.g. in a common scenario: pagination through a set of x items, like a todo list).
 Otherwise you will get no performance gain and also the memory allocation increases constantly (unbounded).

 ```html
 <div key="data.id">